ItalyStrap/platform-requirements-check/README.md

 }
 /**
- * If is compatible load the rest of the theme/plugin code */
+ * If it is compatible load the rest of the theme/plugin code */
 // Your stuff here
 ```